tuhh-softsec/microSecEnD/docs/pages/dataset/callistaenterprise_blog-microservices.md

 #### R8 {#rule08}

-This rule is unknown: Only edge-server, auth-server and config service have keystores included in their yml-configuration.
+This rule is violated: Only edge-server, auth-server and config service have keystores included in their yml-configuration.

 Artifacts:
 - auth-server.yml: Line: [5](https://github.com/callistaenterprise/blog-microservices-config/blob/master/auth-server.yml#L5)